skmorgane/biodiversity-course/syllabus.md

 #### **Course Grading**

-60% of grade will be based on a class project and presentation (330 points), 40% will be based on class participation in discussion* (220 points, 10 points/class day).
+50% of grade will be based on a class project and presentation 30% will be based on on-line activities
+20% will be based on class participation in discussion*

 *A written alternative to class participation can be made for those with anxiety about speaking in front of groups - just contact me to let me know you would prefer this option*